Photos and VideosMore Photos and Videos

 An hour later, the Foo Fighters took the stage.
 The first strum of the guitar triggered an outright stampede toward the performers.
 If this is normal concert behavior, no one alerted me.

 My view was not great.
-Let it be said that if you are 6 inches tall or taller, everyone at the concert hates you.
+Let it be said that if you are 6 feet tall or taller, everyone at the concert hates you.
 Your dopey straw fedora isn't winning you bonus points, either.
 Why not go all out and wear a full-on Mexican sombrero?
 You're already blocking the view with your enormous noggin.

 Thankfully, two large video screens provided a clearer view of the band.
 And the Foo Fighters are every bit as good in person as they are on CD.